JorgeGuty/JorgeGuty/README.md

 # Jorge Gutiérrez Cordero
 ## 🚀 What I Do

-Sofware Engineer passionate about creating high quality software projects through creativity, science, cool architectures and AI.
+Sofware Engineer passionate about creating high quality software projects through creativity, science, architecture and AI.

 ## 🎯 What I Aim